jojczykp/kafka-cqrs/README.md

 # TODOs
 - Store recent offset on client side (i.e. in cookies), so that it can continue after interruption without loosing messages
-- Upgrade other elements so that no Java 11/17 TODOs left
+- Upgrade to Java  7 once cassandra is ready
-- HTTP/2 Support
+- WebSockets / HTTP/2 Support
+- GraalVM + distroless images

 # References